The Capitolio marks the beginning of central Havana, a working class neighborhood, where alot of buildings are almost in a total state of collapse.

 food in the restaurants in Chinatown is excellent in both quality

 and price.These restaurants are private family owned businesses,

 unlike most restaurants in Cuba that are government controlled.

 This results in a much greater concern to serve the customer.

-Meals are served within minutes of ordering and great attention
+Meals are served within minutes of ordering and great

 is given to the preparation of the food.